DRILLING FLUID SYSTEMS

 WATER BASED MUDS

 Water-based muds (WBM) provide more cost-effective wellsite operations compared to expensive base oils such as diesel.
+WBMs reduce trucking costs and can be formulated for multiple applications.
 Plus, they offer the added benefit of being safer to use in environmentally sensitive areas.

-Inhibited water-based drilling systems include gypson mud, lime mud and saturated saltwater muds such as Sodium Chloride and Calcium Chloride polymer systems.
-These systems can be formulated with different polymers and additives to maximize ROP and inhibition.
-The wide range of polymers available mean that Panther can customize the mud system for any type of drilling situation or formation encountered.
+Inhibited water-based drilling systems include gypsum, lime and saturated salts such as Sodium Chloride and Calcium Chloride polymer systems.
+These systems can be formulated with different polymers and additives to maximize ROP and shale inhibition.
+Because of the wide range of polymers available, they can also be customized for any type of drilling situation or formation encountered.

 Lower environmental footprint

-Dispersed drilling systems include lignite and lignosulfonate additives which are solids and contaminate tolerant.
-These systems are typically used for higher mud weights and can be formulated for HTHP environments.
+Dispersed drilling systems include lignite and lignosulfonate additives, which are solids and contaminate tolerant.
+These systems are typically used for higher mud weights and can be formulated for HP/HT environments.
 The fluid characteristics make them ideal for high ROP drilling.